 Curious minds select the most fascinating podcasts from around the world.
 Discover hand-piqd audio recommendations on your favorite topics.

-Nuala is currently finishing an MSc in Media and Communications at the LSE where her research focuses on European and North American news coverage of China and how the People's Republic is understood in the West.
+Her postgraduate research at the London School of Economics focussed on English-language coverage of China, investigating the translation of journalistic ethics between differing political contexts.
 She also holds a first class degree in Chinese and History from the School of Oriental and African Studies, University of London.

 You may well have come across these headlines or ones like them over the last few years.
 Major news outlets produce a steady stream of coverage of what is referred to as China’s ‘social credit system’.
 But, as this episode of Sinica Podcast explains, much of that coverage has been highly misleading: